Michael-Chagnon/SFML-Image-Encoder-and-Decoder/psxa-readme.txt

 I had to encode and decode a picture using a LFSR.
 I used SFML to process and display the images.
 As well as used it to change RGB values for each individuial pixel.

+Attached to this repository there are two pictures showing an image of a cat being encoded and another image of it being decoded.

  /**********************************************************************
  *  Discuss one or more key algorithms, data structures, or